-- The ETM[®] model 1024 (1U) Monitors up to 24 international or North American analog lines.
-Can optionally support Call Recording. - The ETM® model 1090 (1U) Monitors one TDM digital (T1 CAS, T1 PRI, E1 CAS, E1 PRI) Span.
+- The ETM® model 1024-(1U) Monitors up to 24 international or North American analog lines.
 Can optionally support Call Recording. - The ETM® model 2100-(1U) Monitors up to four T1 (CAS, PRI, and/or SS7) or E1 (CAS, PRI, and/or SS7) Spans.
-Can optionally support Call Recording. - The ETM[®] model 3200 (2U) Monitors up to 16 T1 (CAS, PRI, and/or SS7) Spans; or up to 16 E1 (PRI and/or CAS) Spans.
-Can optionally support Call Recording. - The ETM® UTA Servers-(1U or 2U) The SIP Server provide inline SIP trunk monitoring, and UTA integrates with an API in the IOS in a voice -aware Cisco ISR G2 or ASR to monitor any combination of circuit types enabled by that router.
-UTA provides full ETM system functionality without the need to be inline with the voice network but instead integrated via web services interfaces.
+Can optionally support Call Recording. - The ETM® model 3200 (2U) Monitors up to 16 T1 (CAS, PRI, and/or SS7) Spans; or up to 16 E1 (PRI and/or CAS) Spans.
+Can optionally support Call Recording. - The ETM® SIP or UTA Servers-(1U or 2U) The SIP Proxy Server provide SIP trunk monitoring, and UTA integrates with an API in the iOS in a voice-aware Cisco ISR G2 or later or ASR to monitor any combination of circuit types enabled by that router.
+UTA provides full ETM system functionality without the need to be inline with the voice network but is instead integrated via web services interfaces.
 Several sizes of SecureLogix Servers are available to suit various sizes of enterprises.

-A High-Availability configuration is available for the inline SIP applications. - Software-only UTA running on a blade in a Cisco ISR G2 or virtualized on COTS hardware that meets minimum system and resource requirements.
-Identical in functionality to UTA Server above.
+- Software-only UTA running on a blade in a Cisco ISR G2 or later or virtualized on COTS hardware that meets minimum system and resource requirements.
+Identical in functionality to UTA Server above. - Software-only SIP Proxy application virtualized on COTS hardware that meets minimum system and resource requirements.
+Identical in functionality to SIP Server above.